ibrahimbutt/direwolf-arch-rice/README.md

 Go into ranger and type `zh` to display hidden files.
 Then go to ~/.config/polybar/launch.sh.
 Here you'll have a preview of the file.
 Read it to understand what is happening each time you boot/refresh i3.

-## Conclusion
+## Done!

 Your set up should be identical to mines now.

 ## Known Issues

 The xrandr setting needs to be set on each boot if you're using startx.
-I'm currently in the process of figuring that out.
-If you have any issues, feel free to raise one.
+Therefore, I've added it as an `exec_always` in the i3 config.
+Refresh i3 to apply it on each boot.
+I'm currently in the process of figuring this out.
+If you have any other issues, feel free to raise it on here..